• Skip to primary navigation

 Pin Recipe

-Prep Time 15 mins
+Prep Time 15 minutes mins

-Cook Time 50 mins
+Cook Time 50 minutes mins

-Total Time 1 hr 5 mins
+Total Time 1 hour hr 5 minutes mins

 6 servings

-This oat and quinoa breakfast bake is filled with cherries and almond for the perfect fruit filled crunch to make this healthy breakfast extremely fulfilling and delicious.
+This oat and quinoa breakfast bake is filled with cherries and almond for the perfect fruit filled crunch to make this breakfast extremely fulfilling and delicious.
 This recipe is naturally vegetarian and you can use gluten free oats to make it work for everyone at your table!

 Ingredients